zianonlyhk/personal-website/content/projects/01_nextjs_web_dev.md

 ---
 title: "How this website was built with Next.js"
-excerpt: "An overview of my personal website built with Next.js featuring responsive design, content management, LaTeX support, and optimised deployment"
+excerpt: "An overview of my personal website built with Next.js featuring responsive design, content management, LaTeX support, and optimized deployment"
 githubUrl: "https://github.com/zianonlyhk/personal-website"
 thumbnailUrl: "/projects/01_nextjs_web_dev/web_dev_thumbnail.jpg"
 ---

 This personal website is my exploration of modern web development practices.
-It demonstrates advanced React patterns, server-side rendering optimisation, and scalable content management techniques, creating a maintainable developer workflow and a seamless user experience across all devices.
+It demonstrates advanced React patterns, server-side rendering optimization, and scalable content management techniques, creating a maintainable developer workflow and a seamless user experience across all devices.

 ## Foundation and Architecture

 The website is built on Next.js 15, leveraging the latest App Router architecture to provide optimal performance and developer experience.
-A key architectural decision is to run as many code as possible on the server side, to ensure a fast and responsive user experience on their client browsers.
+A key architectural decision is to run as much code as possible on the server side, to ensure a fast and responsive user experience on client browsers.

 The project structure follows modern React conventions with a clear separation of concerns between server and client components.
-The application utilises TypeScript throughout for type safety and enhanced development experience, ensuring robust code quality and maintainability.
+The application utilizes TypeScript throughout for type safety and enhanced development experience, ensuring robust code quality and maintainability.

-The core architecture revolves around a content-driven approach where blog posts and project pages are authored in Markdown format and processed server-side into optimised HTML.
+The core architecture revolves around a content-driven approach where blog posts and project pages are authored in Markdown format and processed server-side into optimized HTML.
 This approach provides the flexibility of static site generation while maintaining the dynamic capabilities of a full-stack application.

 ## Scalable Content Management System

 ### Markdown Processing Pipeline

-All articles on this sites are editted and stored as Markdown (`.md`).
-For each project page and blog post one sees, there exists an individual file for such.
+All articles on this site are edited and stored as Markdown (`.md`).
+For each project page and blog post one sees, there exists an individual file for it.

 The content management system implements a sophisticated Markdown processing pipeline that transforms raw files into rich, interactive web content.
 Key challenges addressed include: